-Advanced breast cancer treatment is by no means a one-size-fits-all recipe.
+Treatment of advanced breast cancer varies from patient to patient.
 It requires discussion between patient and oncologist and consideration of many factors, including hormone receptor and HER2 status, prior treatments, the patient's other health conditions, goals of treatment, and balancing quality of life with treatment side effects.
-Your oncologist may prescribe one chemotherapy agent or a combination of agents.
+Your oncologist may prescribe one chemotherapy agent, or a combination of agents.
 Sometimes a certain combination of medications will be given for several cycles.
-If they appear not to work or to stop working, your doctor may recommend that the combination of medications be changed.
-Your doctor may also give you a chemotherapy break if you have severe side effects from the drugs.
+If they appear not to work or to stop working, your provider may recommend that the combination of medications be changed.
+Your provider may also give you a chemotherapy break if you have severe side effects from the medications.

 The treatments used in advanced breast cancer include chemotherapy, hormone therapy and biologic therapies.
 There are many different chemotherapy medications, which can be given alone or in various combinations.
 Many chemotherapy medicines used for breast cancer are given through a vein, so they need to be given in an oncology clinic, although some can be given by mouth, in the form of a pill.

-Some of the standard chemotherapy agents that are used in the treatment of breast cancer include: adriamycin (doxorubicin), Doxil®, cyclophosphamide, cisplatin, taxanes (taxol and taxotere), capecitabine, fluorouracil, vinorelbine, eribulin, carboplatin, epirubicin, ixabepilone.
+Some of the standard chemotherapy agents that are used in the treatment of breast cancer include: adriamycin (doxorubicin), cyclophosphamide, cisplatin, taxanes (taxol and taxotere), capecitabine, fluorouracil, vinorelbine, eribulin, carboplatin, epirubicin, and ixabepilone.

 Targeted therapies work more specifically than standard chemotherapy by targeting something specific to the cancer cells, often inhibiting some function that is necessary for cell division.